vreyespue/scipy_cut_tree_balanced/README.md

  [1.14654357e-03 1.12808821e-02 1.61202749e-04 1.56459197e-11]]
 ```

-Next, the linkage matrix is computed by using the ward method, and a standard cut tree is performed (with a specific number of output clusters = 20).
+Next, the linkage matrix is computed by using the ward method, and a standard cut-tree is performed (with a specific number of output clusters = 20).

 ```
     Z = linkage(X, 'ward')